Tools and Strategies

 Talking with Students about Diversity and Bias

-Educators should keep in mind that conversations about understanding and respect should not be limited to a commemorative event, or other special programs, holidays or activities but instead, should be a part of everyday business in the classroom.
-Creating inclusive, respectful classrooms is an ongoing effort, and working for social justice is a life-long endeavor.
+It is important for educators to keep in mind that conversations about understanding and respect should not be limited to a commemorative event, themed month or other special programs, holidays or activities.
+Instead, those discussions should be a part of everyday business in the classroom.
+Creating inclusive, respectful classrooms is an ongoing effort and working for social justice is a life-long endeavor.
 (See Dos and Don’ts with Special Diversity Events.)

 1. Self-Exploration